cuacfm/oscuacs/frontend/README.md

 # oscuacs
-Web App to manage the CUAC FM Annual Awards
+Frontend to manage the CUAC FM Annual Awards